Sports in Bakersfield, California: Baseball

 The Bakersfield Train Robbers play in the Pecos League.
 The baseball team plays at Sam Lynn Ballpark, one of a few active professional baseball fields that face west.

 Hockey

 The Bakersfield Condors play in the American Hockey League after a major realignment prior to the 2015–16 season.
 Originally, the Bakersfield Condors played in the WCHL from 1995 to 2003 and then the ECHL from 2003 to 2015.
 Formerly known as the Oilers and Fog, they used to play in the Civic Auditorium and Convention Center (later renamed Rabobank Theater and convention center).
 They moved to the Centennial Garden (later renamed Rabobank Arena) after it opened in 1998.

 Basketball

-The Bakersfield Magic play in The Basketball League, joining as an expansion team in 2022.
-The Magic play at Riverlakes Ranch Community Center.
+The Bakersfield Magic currently play in the United States Basketball League after previously having joined The Basketball League as an expansion team in 2022.
+The Magic play at Bakersfield College.
 Previously, Bakersfield was home to the Bakersfield Jam of the NBA G League.

 College

 Bakersfield currently has two colleges, both with large sports programs.
 Bakersfield College is a community college, which is a part of the Western State Conference.
 Its most recognized sport is football, played at the 20,000-seat Memorial Stadium.
 The football program has four national championships.
 In addition, Bakersfield College competes in 18 men's and women's sports, including basketball, swimming, tennis, track & field, and wrestling.

 California State University, Bakersfield (CSUB) is a four-year university, which is an NCAA division I school, and whose athletic teams are known as the Roadrunners.
 Its most recognized sport is men's basketball, which is played at Rabobank Arena.
 The basketball program has three national championships (all when the school was in division II).
 In addition, CSUB competes in 17 men's and women's sports, including baseball, soccer, swimming and diving, and water polo.